richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+Security.md

 This solution considers the following requirements:

 * "We want to share our secured Cognitive Search index with our community of business users"
-* "We want to use Role-Based Access Control {i.e., Azure Active Directory} for all security"
+* "We want to use Role-Based Access Control {i.e., Azure Active Directory} to secure wherever possible"
-* "Since the Demo App only supports QueryKey-based security, we need an alternate solution"
+* "The Demo App is great, but we need to produce an app that we can easily enhance (with as little code as possible)"

 ## Prerequisites
 This solution requires the following resources: